eugenia1984/english/glossary.md

 - **enjoy the most**: is used to express a preference or favorite aspect of something.

+- **ensure**: means to make certain or guarantee that something happens as intended.
+It is often used when setting priorities or responsibilities.
+For example: `We need to ensure that all employees are aware of the new guidelines.` -> This means we should pay attention to the fact the employees know what the new guidelines are.

 - **emergencies**: are serious, unexpected situations that require immediate action, like a fire or a medical crisis.
 Emergencies is the plural form of emergency

 - **enjoy the most**: is used to indicate one's preferred or favorite aspect of an activity.